Public budgeting: Differences between public and private budgeting

+Resource management is an important aspect of public budgeting, as it involves the allocation, utilization, and monitoring of financial, human, and other resources.
+Some key considerations in resource management of public budgeting include: prioritisation, efficiency, accountability, transparency, flexibility.
 Public budgets are of a greater size, however, the responsibility for them is assigned to relatively small number of executive representatives.
 Authors Robert D. Lee.
 Jr. et al. argue that governments do not use all available resources, even though this has been violated in the United States during times of major crises such as World War II.
 On the other hand, they suggests that during times unaffected by the crisis most of the Gross domestic product is managed by the private sector.
 Governments have almost unlimited power to decide how much money will be used for public purposes, whereas private sector is reliable on their ability to sell their product on the market.